marialee222/tictactoe/README.md

 ## How to Run
-To run the Tictactoe App on your machine, follow these steps:
+To run the Tic-tac-toe App on your machine, follow these steps:

-	1. First, clone the tictactoe repository to your local machine using the following command:
+	1. First, clone the tic-tac-toe repository to your local machine using the following command:
 	 - git clone https://github.com/marialee222/tictactoe.git

 	2. Navigate to the directory where you cloned the Tictactoe repository in your terminal.